-Kristin Messerli is the managing director of Cultural Outreach Solutions, specializing in helping companies in the mortgage industry better reach and serve Millennial and multicultural homebuyers through marketing, customer service and recruitment strategies.
-She is currently rolling out the first Millennial-focused product to empower loan officers through cutting-edge training and marketing solutions.
+Kristin Messerli is the Founder and CEO of Cultural Outreach Solutions, specializing in helping companies in the mortgage industry better reach and serve Millennial and multicultural homebuyers.
+To bridge the gap between consumers and providers, she launched a subscription social media service with content, delivery and coaching, called ModernLoanOfficer.com.
 Contact firstname.lastname@example.org for more information.

 The majority of homebuyers, especially Millennials, do extensive research online and on their mobile devices before making any purchase — especially for something as large as a home.
 While many lenders are jumping on the trend to incorporate technology into their customer experience, they are often ignoring the reasons why the technology matters.
 Here are five reasons why mobile technology should be key to every lender’s strategy.